cloud-native-canada/k8s_setup_tools/docs/shell_setup.md

 On such theme is `PowerLevel10k`.
 It's easy to install and provides a ton of tooling in your shell.
 It's available in a git repo that you have to clone in your `.oh-my-zsh`  custom folder.

 !!! note "Fonts"
-    If you are using iTerm2 or Termux, p10k configure can install the recommended font for you.
+    When using iTerm2 or Termux, p10k configure can install the recommended font automatically.
 Simply answer Yes when asked whether to install Meslo Nerd Font.

     Else, [read the docs](https://github.com/romkatv/powerlevel10k#manual-font-installation) to learn how to install the needed fonts.